PermutaTriangle/comb_spec_searcher/README.rst

 and moreover
 ``F = -(x**7 + x**5 + x**4 + x**3 + x**2 + 1)/(x**6 + x**3 - x**2 + 2*x - 1)``.

-Moreover, we get directly get the counts of object by length with the method `get_objects_of_length`.
+Moreover, we can get directly the number of objects by length with the method `count_objects_of_length`.

 .. code:: python